Improved Differentially Private Continual Observation Using Group Algebra: Introduction

 \subsection{Main Result.}

-Our main result is a new explicit factorization for $\decayingmatrix$ {for all $\decayingmatrix \in \cdsset$} that addresses the issues mentioned on page \pageref{itemize:issues}: (i) Our bound for the additive error of our factorization is for \emph{all non-negative weight} functions $f$ and not necessarily monotonic positive valued functions, thereby addressing concerns mentioned in \cref{item:positive}; (ii) for \cref{item:interpretting}, our bound is in terms of the algebraic property of the matrix, making it (arguably) \emph{more interpretable}; and (iii) our bounds improve upon the bounds in earlier work and even slightly improve the best-known non-constructive bound for one of the most important matrices, namely the unweighted one, partially resolving \cref{item:suboptimality}.
+Our main result is a new explicit factorization for $\decayingmatrix$ {for all $\decayingmatrix \in \cdsset$} that addresses the issues mentioned on page \pageref{itemize:issues}: (i) Our bound for the additive error of our factorization is for \emph{all} real-valued weight functions $f$ and not only for monotonic positive-valued functions, thereby addressing concerns mentioned in \cref{item:positive}; (ii) for \cref{item:interpretting}, our bound is in terms of the algebraic property of the matrix, making it (arguably) \emph{more interpretable}; and (iii) our bounds improve upon the bounds in earlier work and matches the best-known non-constructive bound for one of the most important matrices, namely the unweighted one, partially resolving \cref{item:suboptimality}.

 More specifically, our main bound on the factorization norm is stated in terms of the evaluation of a specific polynomial defined uniquely by the entries specifying the Toeplitz matrix.
 In our case, for matrix $\decayingmatrix \in \cdsset$, we define a polynomial whose coefficients are entries of $M_f$: